Western New York Getaway Deals

 Canadian Dollars at Par for B&B now through January 31, 2017.
 Book a room at the Bed & Breakfast rate and we accept the Canadian dollar at par.
 Book early, call us at 1-800-841-2340

 Marvelous March & April – Offered every March & April Stay one evening … get a second evening complimentary.
 Choose from 10 rooms, nine with fireplace.
 Dinner required one night from regular dinner menu with over twenty selections.
 Full Country breakfast included on paid night.
 Book early for your choice of rooms.
 Rates are based on B&B. Any questions, please call for more details 716-759-2315 or 800-841-2340

-Asa Ransom House 40th Anniversary was celebrated this past November.
+Asa Ransom House celebrated its 41st Anniversary this past Thanksgiving Day.

 A little History.
 The Asa Ransom House has grown from two original guest rooms to ten today, with additions in 1975 and 1993 to the original 1853 structure.
 Asa Ransom was a silversmith plying his trade in the little fur trading post on the shores of Lake Erie (now Buffalo).
 In 1799, the Holland Land Company offered lots 10 miles apart in what is now Clarence, to “any proper man who would build and operate a tavern.”
 He erected a spacious two-story log house and tavern to house both his family and weary travelers.
 When completed this was the first so called hotel in what is now Erie County.
 The Indians of the area were delighted with the trinkets he fashioned and gave him the name “0-wis-ta-no-at-squo-nish,,” meaning “maker of silver.”
 Months after the completion of the tavern and log house the first white male child born on Holland Purchase arrived November 5, 1799.